chinapedia/wikipedia.abstract.en/Page/Economy_of_Rwanda.md

 Tourism and Services

-Gorilla_mother_and_baby_at_Volcans_National_Park.jpgs in Volcanoes National Park.|alt=Photograph depicting female adult gorilla with a baby on her shoulders, surrounded by green foliage]]
+s in Volcanoes National Park.|alt=Photograph depicting female adult gorilla with a baby on her shoulders, surrounded by green foliage]]

 Rwanda's service sector suffered during the late-2000s recession as banks reduced lending and foreign aid projects and investment were reduced.
 The sector rebounded in 2010, becoming the country's largest sector by economic output and contributing 43.6% of the country's GDP.
 Key tertiary contributors include banking and finance, wholesale and retail trade, hotels and restaurants, transport, storage, communication, insurance, real estate, business services and public administration including education and health.